MicrosoftDocs/azure-docs/articles/azure-monitor/platform/private-link-security.md

 To manage network access, use the flags `[--ingestion-access {Disabled, Enabled}]` and `[--query-access {Disabled, Enabled}]`on [Log Analytics workspaces](/cli/azure/monitor/log-analytics/workspace?view=azure-cli-latest) or [Application Insights components](/cli/azure/ext/application-insights/monitor/app-insights/component?view=azure-cli-latest).

-## Collect custom logs over Private Link
+## Collect custom logs and IIS log over Private Link

-Storage accounts are used in the ingestion process of custom logs.
-By default, service-managed storage accounts are used.
-However to ingest custom logs on private links, you must use your own storage accounts and associate them with Log Analytics workspace(s).
+The ingestion process of custom logs and IIS logs uses an intermediary Storage account - the Log Analytics agent uploads logs to this storage account, and the ingestion process then consumes it.
+By default, Log Analytics provides these service-managed storage accounts; However, the use of Private Links makes it impossible to access the service storages - they are simply not part of the Private Link route.
+So, to ingest custom logs or IIS logs over private links, you must use your own storage accounts and associate them with Log Analytics workspace(s).
 See more details on how to set up such accounts using the [command line](/cli/azure/monitor/log-analytics/workspace/linked-storage?view=azure-cli-latest).

 For more information on bringing your own storage account, see [Customer-owned storage accounts for log ingestion](private-storage.md)

 ## Restrictions and limitations

+### AMPLS
+The AMPLS object has a number of limits you should consider when planning your Private Link setup:

+* A VNet can only connect to 1 AMPLS object.
+That means the AMPLS object must provide access to all the Azure Monitor resources the VNet should have access to.
+* An Azure Monitor resource (Workspace or Application Insights component) can connect to 5 AMPLSs at most.
+* An AMPLS object can connect to 50 Azure Monitor resources at most.
+* An AMPLS object can connect to 10 Private Endpoints at most.

+See [Consider limits](#consider-limits) for a deeper review of these limits and how to plan your Private Link setup accordingly.

 ### Agents